Hogan’s decision to reopen Maryland surprised local officials, business leaders

 Democratic governors have not gone as far, but several have also rolled back restrictions significantly.
 Connecticut Gov. Ned Lamont (D) last week lifted capacity limits on restaurants and most businesses, citing a similar order in neighboring Massachusetts.

-According to state data, Maryland has an average case rate of about 13 cases per 100,000 residents over the past seven days, ranking around the middle of all 50 states.
+According to state data, Maryland has had an average case rate of about 13 cases per 100,000 residents over the past seven days, ranking around the middle of all 50 states.

 It is doing better than Connecticut, Massachusetts and Texas, but worse than California, where fairly stringent pandemic restrictions are still in place, including a 25 percent cap on indoor dining in many major counties.